Mozayik/shovel/README.md

 The `constructor` should:

 1. Save desired `container` object references to `this`.
 2. Grab any global modules that are needed by the asserter if they are not passed in in the `container`.
 In this way mock modules can be injected for testing.
-See existing asserters for examples of making asserters testable.
+See existing assertions for examples of making assertions testable.
 3. Do any required setup for the asserter (not common)

 The goals for the `assert` method are: